cass-kul/cass-kul.github.io/_exercises/3-functions-stack.md

 This simple stack that you have written can already help you to overcome all challenges that we described above:

 - If we run out of registers, we can temporarily push the variables onto the stack.
-As long as we as developers remember where we can find the data and how many variables we pushed after this variable, we can always find it again.
+As long as we remember where we can find the data and how many variables we pushed after this variable, we can always find it again.
 - If we want to send complex data to a function or want to exceed the 8 registers that we can use to send function arguments, we can use such a stack and simply pass the pointer to the data on the stack.
 - One additional issue we did not discuss yet is the problem of **program control flow**.
 Where should the function jump at the end?
 What happens on recursion?
 Or if a function wants to call another function?
 The functions should always remember who called them and where to *return* to.
-This is handled by the *return address* register (`ra` / `x1`), which also needs to backed up to the stack during nested function calls.
+This is handled by the *return address* register (`ra` / `x1`), which also needs to be backed up to the stack during nested function calls.

 ## Manipulating the stack in RISC-V

-At this point, it may not surprise you anymore to hear that RISC-V actually has a dedicated register called the **stack pointer**, and that the calling conventions heavily rely on these mechanisms:
+At this point, it may not surprise you anymore to hear that RISC-V actually has a dedicated register called the **stack pointer**, and that the calling conventions heavily rely on the mechanisms mentioned above:

 - The **stack pointer** (`sp` / `x2`) is already set up for you to point to the CPU stack.
 You can use it in your programs freely.
-- In RISC-V (and other architectures) the stack however grows **downwards**.
+- In RISC-V (and other architectures) the stack grows **downwards**.
 Thus, instead of increasing the pointer as you did in the warm-up above, you **decrement** it.
 See the excursion below for more details.
 - To **push** data (e.g. `t0`) to the stack: first use `addi sp, sp, −4` (decrement the stack pointer to allocate space on the stack); then use `sw t0, 0(sp)` to write `t0` to the stack.
+The stack pointer should always point to the last pushed value (not to the empty space below it).
 - To **pop** data from the stack (e.g. in `t0`): first load the data at the top of the stack using `lw t0, 0(sp)`; then update the stack pointer using `addi sp, sp, 4`.